SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/android-cloud-sensor-app.html.md

 ![Sensor tag data points](/guides/images/users-guide/sensortagdatapoints.png)

-To detach the Sensor Tag from your smartphone, press the **Remove** button on its card.
+To detach the Sensor Tag from your smartphone, press **Remove** on its card.

 ### Device control